Varstaco/Password-manager/README.md

 ## How It Works

-### 1. Account Creation
+### User Registration

-When a user creates an account:
+When creating an account:

 - A random 16-byte salt is generated.
-- The master password is transformed into a 256-bit encryption key using PBKDF2-HMAC-SHA256 with **390,000 iterations**.
+- The master password is transformed into a 256-bit key using PBKDF2-HMAC-SHA256 with **390,000 iterations**.
-- A verification string is encrypted using this key.
+- A verification string is encrypted with AES-256-GCM.
-- The salt and encrypted verification value are stored inside the SQLite database.
+- Only the encrypted verification value and salt are stored.

-The master password itself is **never stored**.
+The master password is never saved in the database.

 ---

-### 2. Login
+### Authentication

-When logging in:
+During login:

 - The user's salt is retrieved.
-- The entered password is used to derive a new encryption key.
+- The encryption key is derived again from the entered password.
 - The verification value is decrypted.
-- If decryption succeeds, the user is authenticated and the encryption key is kept only for the current session.
+- If the verification succeeds, the user is authenticated and the encryption key is stored only for the current session.

 ---

-### 3. Password Storage
+### Password Encryption

 Each password is encrypted individually using:

 - AES-256-GCM
-- A unique random nonce
+- A unique random 12-byte nonce

-Only encrypted passwords are stored in the database.
+Every stored credential has its own encryption nonce.

 ---

-### 4. Password Retrieval
+### Password Retrieval

 When a password is requested:

-- The encrypted password and its nonce are loaded.
+- The encrypted data is loaded from the database.
-- They are decrypted using the current session key.
+- AES-256-GCM decrypts the password using the active session key.
-- The plaintext password is displayed or copied to the clipboard.
+- The password can either be displayed or copied directly to the clipboard.

 ---

 ## Password Generator

-The integrated password generator allows users to customize:
+The built-in password generator supports:

-- Password length
+- Custom password length (8–128 characters)
 - Uppercase letters
 - Lowercase letters
 - Numbers
 - Special characters

-The generator uses Python's `secrets` module for cryptographically secure randomness.
+Random values are generated using Python's `secrets` module.

 ---

-## Password Strength
+## Password Strength Meter

-The application evaluates password strength based on:
+The application evaluates password strength using:

 - Password length
-- Uppercase letters
+- Uppercase characters
-- Lowercase letters
+- Lowercase characters
-- Digits
+- Numbers
-- Special characters
+- Symbols

 Possible ratings: